microsoft/profile-explorer/docs/docs/trace-loading.md

 #### Symbols configuration

-Symbols are the binary (EXE/DLL) and debug information (PDB) files required to analyze the processes recorded in a trace.
+Symbols are the binary (EXE/DLL) and debug info (PDB) files required to analyze the processes recorded in a trace.
 The binaries are used to disassembly individual functions and the debug files are used to resolve function names and provide the source file and line number information.

 [![Load profile window options screenshot](img/symbols_1332x826.png)](img/symbols_1332x826.png){:target="_blank"}